TITLE: Apache Ga’an

 ETHNICITY: Quechua and Aymara

-CATALOG ID: LABO017
+CATALOG ID: LABO007

-CEREMONY: Carnival (La Morenada)
+CEREMONY: Carnival (La Diablada)

-AGE: 1960s
+AGE: 1970s

 MAIN MATERIAL: linen covered with plaster

-OTHER MATERIALS: mirrors; paint
+OTHER MATERIALS: plant fibers; mirrors; polyester fringe; oil-based paint

 The Morenada (Dance of the Moors) is an annual ceremony in several towns in the Altiplano region of Bolivia, Peru, and northern Chile, usually incorporated into Carnival.
 The dance includes both male and female Moors dancing in a group with whips, rattles, or scepters.
 A King of the Moors (Rey de Morenos) presides and coordinates the dance.
 The dance typically occurs in the course of a parade, with marching bands playing musical scores for the dancers.
 The precise origins of the Morenada are the subject of debate, with most specialists concluding that the dance was inspired by African slaves brought to Bolivia to work the mines or the subsequent integration of Africans into the Yungas community near La Paz.
 The morena wears a fancy version of the traditional Bolivian costume with the classic bowler hat.